firebase/quickstart-nodejs/TUTORIAL.md

 Let's check some tutorial samples out of Google Cloud Source.

 1. Initialize Google Cloud SDK.
-Follow the setup wizard, answering with these options:
+Below, click the icon to copy the `gcloud init` command to the Cloud Shell prompt.
+Then follow the setup wizard, answering with these options:

     1. First prompt: **option [1]** Re-initialize this configuration
     1. Second prompt: **option [1]** {your cloud account IDe}